rathinosk/LogCollectorScript/README.md

 2. Update the `filepaths.txt` file with the paths of the log files to be collected.
 3. Run the `collect.bat` script.

-The script will:
+The script does the following:
+- Configures paths and log age.
 - Load the list of servers from `servers.txt`.
 - Load the file paths from `filepaths.txt`.
+- Displays the list of servers and file paths.
-- Copy the specified log files from each server to the local destination.
+- Copies log files from the servers to a local destination using robocopy.
-- Optionally, zip the collected logs using 7-Zip.
+- Optionally, zips the collected logs using 7-Zip.

 Ensure that the paths and configurations in the `collect.bat` script are correctly set before running the script.